evgenyneu/evgenii.com/blog/_posts/2020-08-01-two-galaxies.md

                            Math.sin(galaxyAngleRadians);
 ```

 In code above we assign x, y and z coordinates to the elements of `positions` array for the star with index `iStar`.
 This index is 0 for the first star, 1 for the second star, 10 for the eleventh star and so on.
-I admit, the math looks a bit intimidating, but we can understand it with [trigonometry](https://www.khanacademy.org/math/geometry-home/right-triangles-topic/intro-to-the-trig-ratios-geo/v/basic-trigonometry) and a picture.
+I admit, the math looks a bit intimidating, but we can understand it with [trigonometry](https://www.khanacademy.org/math/geometry-home/right-triangles-topic/intro-to-the-trig-ratios-geo/v/basic-trigonometry) and two pictures.

-To calculate the star's position we need three numbers, which we calculated earlier:
+To calculate the star's position we need three numbers, which we found earlier:

 1. `distanceFromCenter`: Distance of the star from the center of the galaxy ([Fig. 9](/image/blog/2020-08-01-two-galaxies/0090_distance_from_center_star_angle.png)).